-Included in the contract liabilities balance above, is contract liability for expected volume discounts which amounted to \$121,000 (2022: \$98,000), the balance has increased due to increased discounts offered to customers with large volumes of orders.
+Included in the contract liabilities balance above, is contract liability for expected volume discounts which amounted to \$121,000 (2023: \$98,000), the balance has increased due to increased discounts offered to customers with large volumes of orders.

-SFRS(I) 15:116(c), 118 The scope of one installation service was changed during the year, which resulted in the cumulative catch-up adjustment of \$30,000 being recognised in the current year, but which related to fulfilment of performance obligations in the previous period.
+The scope of one installation service was changed during the year, which resulted in the cumulative catch-up adjustment of \$30,000 being recognised in the current year, but which related to fulfilment of performance obligations in the previous period.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2023
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2024

-(b) Contract assets and contract liabilities (Continued)

-(ii) Remaining performance obligations
+- 3. Revenue from contracts with customers (Continued) - (b) Contract assets and contract liabilities (Continued) - (ii) Remaining performance obligations